USST-RADSAT-SK/software-and-command/README.md

 	This is an edit on the alpha branch
 	>>>>>>> alpha (Incoming Change)
 	```
-- Incomming changes are those from the alpha branch and the current change are what's on your feature branch.
+- Incoming changes are those from the alpha branch and the current changes are what's on your feature branch.
-- As a general rule of thumb, if your branch sin't working on a section with a merge conflict, accept the incomming change.
+- As a general rule of thumb, if your branch doesn't affect a section with a merge conflict, accept the incomming change from ```alpha```.
 - After your conflicts are resolved, commit your local feature branch using ```git commit```
-- Push your local branch to the remote repo using ```git push```
+- Push your local branch to the remote repository using ```git push```
 - To make your pull request, go to the remote repository on your browser.
-You should see a prompt above the Directory structure promting you to make a PR from a recent branch push.
-Click on that promtp or go to the "Pull Requests" tab and select "New pull request".
+You should see a prompt above the directory structure prompting you to make a PR from a recent branch push.
+Click on that prompt or go to the "Pull Requests" tab and select "New pull request".
 - Once you've started your PR, Give it a meaningfull name and a comment on what is in the PR.
-If your PR is associated with any issues, in the comment section, type `close #` followed by the name or number of the issue.
-This will automatically close and issue once the PR is approved and keeps the repo clean.
+If your PR is associated with any issues, in the comment section, type `close #` followed by the name or number of the issue(s).
+This will automatically close the issue(S) once the PR is approved and keeps the repo clean.
 - Add Reviewers to the PR to notify them to look it over and get feedback.
+We require at least two reviewers, but you can assign however many extra you want.
 - Assign yourself and any of your co-workers to the PR to stay up-to-date on the feedback and so we know who to ask about it.
 - Finally click "Create Pull Request"
-- All PRs will have to be explained at the next team meeting where you and your co-workers will go over what the prupose of the PR is, what design choices you made and why you made them.
+- All PRs will have to be explained at the next team meeting where you and your co-workers will go over what the prupose of the PR is, what design choices you made, and why you made them.

 ## Directory Structure
 We have chosen to follow a layered approach to code organization, partitioning our project into six *Layers*.
 From the top-down: